nixworks/public/news/2007/04/21/README.md

 ##### Mohammed al-Attar
 ### [ Mohammed al-Attar is sentenced to 15 years in an Egyptian prison after being convicted of being a Mossad agent. ](/news/2007/04/21/mohammed-al-attar-is-sentenced-to-15-years-in-an-egyptian-prison-after-being-convicted-of-being-a-mossad-agent.md)
-_Context: prison, Mohammed al-Attar, Mossad, Egypt_
+_Context: Mossad, Mohammed al-Attar, Egypt, prison_

 ##### Appeals court
 ### [ An appeals court decides that the two candidates in the runoff election to decide the next President of East Timor will be current Prime Minister of East Timor Jos Ramos-Horta and Francisco Guterres of Fretilin.
 Two of the unsuccessful candidates have announced that they will support Dr Ramos-Horta. ](/news/2007/04/21/an-appeals-court-decides-that-the-two-candidates-in-the-runoff-election-to-decide-the-next-president-of-east-timor-will-be-current-prime-mi.md)
-_Context: appeals court, Fretilin, Francisco Guterres, Jos Ramos-Horta, President, second round, Prime Minister of East Timor_
+_Context: Prime Minister of East Timor, second round, Jos Ramos-Horta, Fretilin, Francisco Guterres, appeals court, President_

-##### United States
+##### American
 ### [ The United States and Australia issue travel advisories warning their citizens not to go to the Philippines due to a potentially imminent terrorist threat. ](/news/2007/04/21/the-united-states-and-australia-issue-travel-advisories-warning-their-citizens-not-to-go-to-the-philippines-due-to-a-potentially-imminent-t.md)
-_Context: Australia, travel advisories, United States, Philippines, terrorist_
+_Context: travel advisories, Australia, American, Philippines, terrorist_

 ##### Kurmanbek Bakiyev
 ### [ Protests against the Bakiyev administration in Kyrgyzstan become violent as protesters fight with government security forces. ](/news/2007/04/21/protests-against-the-bakiyev-administration-in-kyrgyzstan-become-violent-as-protesters-fight-with-government-security-forces.md)